Politics of Tonga: Courts

 Tonga's court system consists of the Court of Appeal (Privy Council), the Supreme Court, the Magistrates' Court, and the Land Court.
 Judges are appointed by the monarch.

 The judiciary is headed by a Chief Justice.
-The current Chief Justice is Michael Hargreaves Whitten.
+The current Chief Justice is Malcolm Bishop.

 Administrative divisions

-Tonga is divided in three island groups; Ha'apai, Tongatapu, Vava'u.
+Tonga is divided into five island groups: 'Eua, Ha'apai, Nuia, Tongatapu, and Vava'u.
 The only form of local government is through town and district officials who have been popularly elected since 1965.
 The town official represents the central government in the villages, the district official has authority over a group of villages.